4GeeksAcademy/Tapin/Documents/Project-Roadmap.md

 - **US2:** As a user, I want to reset my password via email so I can recover access if needed. _(High, MVP)_
   - Acceptance: User requests reset, receives email, and can set a new password (encrypted).

-### Epic 2: Listings Management (CRUD)
+### Epic 2: Dual Listing Management (Volunteer + Business)

-- **US3:** As a business/organization owner, I want to create and edit my listing so I can present my services or opportunities. _(High, MVP)_
+- **US3a:** As an organization owner, I want to create volunteer opportunity listings so volunteers can find and sign up for community service. _(High, MVP)_
-  - Acceptance: Owner can create, update, and delete listings; changes are reflected in UI and DB.
+  - Acceptance: Organization can create, update, and delete volunteer opportunity listings with category, location, and requirements; changes are reflected in UI and DB.
+- **US3b:** As a business owner, I want to create service listings so community members can discover my business. _(Medium, MVP)_
+  - Acceptance: Business owner can create, update, and delete service listings with category, location, and contact info.
-- **US4:** As a volunteer, I want to browse and filter local volunteer opportunities/businesses so I can find the right fit. _(Medium, MVP)_
+- **US4:** As a volunteer, I want to browse and filter volunteer opportunities by category and location so I can find meaningful ways to contribute. _(High, MVP)_
+  - Acceptance: Listings can be filtered by type (Volunteer/Business), category (Community Service, Environmental, etc.), location, and rating.
+- **US4b:** As a community member, I want to browse and filter local services so I can find trusted providers. _(Medium, MVP)_
-  - Acceptance: Listings can be filtered by category, location, and rating.
+  - Acceptance: Business listings can be filtered by category, location, and rating.
-- **US5:** As a volunteer, I want to view a listing detail page (with reviews and sign-up option) so I can decide to join. _(Medium, MVP)_
+- **US5:** As a user, I want to view a listing detail page (with reviews, contact info, and action buttons) so I can decide to participate or contact. _(High, MVP)_
-  - Acceptance: Detail page shows all info, reviews, and sign-up button.
+  - Acceptance: Detail page shows all info, reviews, sign-up button (for volunteer) or contact info (for business).
-- **US6:** As a volunteer, I want to sign up/connect to an opportunity so I can contribute. _(Medium, MVP)_
+- **US6a:** As a volunteer, I want to sign up for opportunities so I can contribute to my community. _(High, MVP)_
-  - Acceptance: Volunteer can sign up and owner is notified.
+  - Acceptance: Volunteer can sign up for opportunities and organization is notified.
+- **US6b:** As a community member, I want to contact businesses for services. _(Medium, MVP)_
+  - Acceptance: Contact information is clearly displayed for business listings.

 ### Epic 3: Core Platform & Deployment